 New Domestic Development.

 On April 4, 2013, we opened Phoenix Premium Outlets in Chandler, Arizona, a 360,000 square foot upscale outlet center.
-The cost of this new center, in which we have a 100% interest, is \$70.7 million.
+The cost of this new center, in which we have a 100% interest, was approximately \$70 million.
 The center was 100% leased at opening.

 On July 11, 2012 we began construction on St. Louis Premium Outlets, a 350,000 square foot project located in Chesterfield, Missouri.
 We own a 60% noncontrolling interest in this project, which is a joint venture with Woodmont Outlets.
-This new center is expected to open in August of this year.
+This new center is 100% leased and is expected to open in August of this year.
 Our estimated share of the cost of this project is \$50.0 million.

 Domestic Expansions and Renovations.
 We routinely incur costs related to construction for significant renovation and expansion projects at our properties.
 We also have reinstituted redevelopment and expansion initiatives which we had previously reduced given the downturn in the economy.
-Renovation and expansion projects, including the addition of anchors and big box tenants, are underway at 44 properties in the U.S.
+Renovation and expansion projects, including the addition of anchors and big box tenants, are underway at more than 40 properties in the U.S.